-2.6 Footnotes
+1.7 Footnotes

 Footnotes: Put footnotes at the bottom of the page.
-They may be numbered or referred to by asterisks or other symbols.
-Footnotes should be separated from the text by a line.
-Footnotes should be in 9 point font.
+They may be numbered or referred to by asterisks or other symbols.1 Footnotes should be separated from the text by a line.2 Footnotes should be in 9 point font.

-2.7 Graphics
+1.8 Graphics

 Illustrations: Place figures, tables, and photographs in the paper near where they are first discussed, rather than at the end, if possible.
-Wide illustrations may run across both columns and should be placed at the top of a page.
+Wide illustrations may run across both columns.
 Color illustrations are discouraged, unless you have verified that they will be understandable when printed in black ink.